microsoft/BioModelAnalyzer/docs/questions.md

 ## Adding question to BMA chat bot

-- Open strings.ts to add your answer with a descriptive name, e.g. `ABOUT_BMA = 'insert description here'`
+- Open /src/dialogs/strings.ts to add your answer with a descriptive name, e.g. `ABOUT_BMA = 'insert description here'`
-- Open luis.ts to add the new intent handler using the format below:
+- Open /src/dialogs/luis.ts to add the new intent handler using the format below:

 ```
     matches('AboutBMA', (session) => {